ProFormA/taskxml/gradinghints/whitepaper-grades.md

 >
 > Total score achieved: **2.75**

-The titles _Compilation_, _Unit test_, etc. are specified in the \<tests\> section of a ProFormA task.
-The test id printed in parentheses usually would not be included.
-It is only included to make our explanations comprehensible.
+The titles _Compilation_, _Unit test_, etc. are assumed to be specified in the \<tests\> section of a ProFormA task.
+The test id printed in parentheses usually would not be included in the report.
+It is only included in this whitepaper to make the report structure clear.

 A tabular representation might even be clearer but lacks the possibility of including detailed feedback directly below the quantitative result.
 Instead a front end could provide links to detailed textual feedback: